Noah The New Year 2023

-Noah The New Year 2023 was a professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
+NOAH The New Year 2023 was a professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
 It took place on January 1, 2023, in Tokyo, Japan, at the Nippon Budokan.
 The event aired on CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.
 It was the first pay-per-view promoted by Noah in 2023.

+Eleven matches were contested at the event, and four of Noah's five championships were on the line.
+This event was notable for the appearance of WWE's Shinsuke Nakamura of the SmackDown brand division who had defeated The Great Muta in his final singles match.

 Background

 Storylines

 The event featured eleven professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 Preliminary matches

 The show started with the confrontation between Yasutaka Yano and Taishi Ozawa which ended with the latter's victory.
 In the second bout, Daiki Inaba, Masa Kitamiya, and Yoshiki Inamura picked up a victory over Akitoshi Saito, Muhammad Yone, and Shuhei Taniguchi.
 Next, Alejandro, Dante Leon and Ninja Mack defeated Kongo (Hi69, Shuji Kondo and Tadasuke).
 The fourth match saw Dragon Gate's Masaaki Mochizuki, Susumu Mochizuki and Mochizuki Jr. picking up a voctory over El Hijo del Dr. Wagner Jr. and Stinger's Atsushi Kotoge and Seiki Yoshioka.
 Next, another loss of Kongo's stable was represented by Katsuhiko Nakajima, Masakatsu Funaki, Manabu Soya and Hajime Ohara in front of Kazuyuki Fujita, Kendo Kashin, Nosawa Rongai and Hiroshi Hase, where Hase was revealed as the mystery partner.
 The sixth match saw Jack Morris defeating Timothy Thatcher.
-After the match concluded, Jake Lee appeared and alligned himself with Morris.
+After the match concluded, Jake Lee appeared and aligned himself with Morris.
 Next, Amakusa secured his first defense of the GHC Junior Heavyweight Championship against Junta Miyawaki.
 Later on, Takashi Sugiura and Satoshi Kojima secured their third defense of the GHC Tag Team Championship against New Japan Pro Wrestling's Kenta and Naomichi Marufuji.
 In the eighth bout, Yoshinari Ogawa and Los Perros del Mal de Japón's Eita defeated Yo-Hey and Kzy to win the GHC Junior Heavyweight Tag Team Championship.
 In the semi main event, Kaito Kiyomiya secured the third defense of the GHC Heavyweight Championship against Kenoh.